Sunday, June 14, 2026

 Issue 12January 26 – February 1, 2026Synthesised from 4 sources

-Mastercard released its Agent Suite for Enterprise this week 1, extending Agent Pay with controls for corporate purchase authorisation: delegated spending limits, merchant category restrictions, time-of-day windows, and audit-trail generation.
+Mastercard released its Agent Suite for Enterprise this week 1, extending Mastercard Agent Pay with controls for corporate purchase authorisation: delegated spending limits, merchant category restrictions, time-of-day windows, and audit-trail generation.
 The suite adds a policy engine that allows treasury teams to define agent transaction boundaries before deployment.
 Mastercard also announced the completion of Australia’s first confirmed production agentic payment 2, processed via Agent Pay with an Australian financial institution involving an event ticket purchase through an agent interface.

 The enterprise suite targets the B2B procurement use case that consumer-focused integrations do not address.
 Corporate accounts can define distinct policies for different agent roles — procurement agents, travel booking agents, and expense-management agents each receive separate spending envelopes within the same corporate account.

-The enterprise suite builds on Agent Pay’s production deployment at US banks in October 2025 3 and the Mastercard-PayPal cross-network integration 4.
+The enterprise suite builds on Mastercard Agent Pay’s production deployment at US banks in October 2025 3 and the Mastercard-PayPal cross-network integration 4.
 The Australian transaction is geographically significant: it is the first confirmed agentic payment outside North America in the tracking dataset.

 Two Mastercard events in one week represents the highest single-company event density recorded in this tracking period.
 Mastercard has now recorded six tracked events since April 2025, spanning developer tooling, US production deployment, PayPal integration, enterprise controls, and international expansion.